 Changing the religious exemption laws in all fifty states may prove difficult, but due to the recent outbreak of measles, doctors and politicians are speaking out in favor of stronger vaccination regulations.
 The Supreme Court also ruled in the Jacobson v.
 Massachusetts case that vaccination can be mandated, since public health eclipses personal liberty in importance.
 Since the number of measles cases in 2014—644 cases—was the worst in over fifteen years, public health is in danger, and lawmakers must move to prevent this cycle from repeating.
 Because much of the discussion about disease seems like a Ping-Pong game of statistics and studies, we must also remember the impact of infectious diseases on a direct, human level— how it harms families.
-In response to the recurrence of measles, Tim Jacks, an Arizona pediatrician, expressed his worry for his two children: one is too young for vaccination, the other is unable to be immunized because of her chemotherapy treatment.
+In response to the recurrence of measles, Tim Jacks, an Arizona pediatrician, expressed his worry for his two children: one is too young for vaccination, and the other is unable to be immunized because of her chemotherapy treatment.
 Both children were exposed to measles and had to get emergency vaccinations, but it is unknown whether they will remain healthy.
-Jacks writes “Please realize that your child does not live in a bubble.
+Jacks writes, “Please realize that your child does not live in a bubble.
 When your child gets sick, other children are exposed….
 I am upset and just a little bit scared.”
 The outbreak also ruined his toddler’s three-week break from chemotherapy.
 His daughter Maggie must spend the next 21 days—three weeks—in isolation, to avoid spreading the disease.

 Higher vaccination rates mean greater safety and well-being for infants and other individuals who can’t be immunized, because with herd immunity, the chances of those people coming into contact with diseases like measles become comfortably low.
 Removing the personal belief exemption from school vaccination requirements and tightening the religious exemption nationwide are both feasible and practical solutions.
 If we enact both of these changes, then all of us as a society can help protect each other.
 Since vulnerable individuals like Maggie are a part of our community, we have a moral obligation to vaccinate ourselves and our children, not only to prevent our own suffering, but the suffering of others.

+Laura:

+This is a truly excellent piece of writing.
+Simply on a line/grammatical level, the writing is incredibly strong.
+Furthermore, the argument you make is not only convincing, but you do an exceptional job of providing lots of convincing evidence in a very accessible way.
+All of the rhetorical choices you made work well together in order to speak to a well-educated, general audience of readers.
+I could see something like this in The New York Times op-ed section, for example,

+One point is with regard to your complex claim.
+It’s sort of missing, or, maybe, it’s just sort of implied/misplaced.
+I thought your next to last paragraph would work very well as a complex claim, which could come after your second paragraph, where you define the problem so well.
+I just think you need to more concretely state the major argument of your paper earlier on, so we know what the exact point you are driving toward is.
+This is super easy to solve: you don’t really need to do any major lifting, just move your next to last paragraph to your third paragraph, and then edit to make everything flow a bit a better.

+Thanks!